xuzhg/WebApiSample/AspNetCore3x/AspNetCore3xEndpoint/readme.md

 ## Discussion

-1. I name it API as `MapODataRoute`, nor `MapODataServiceRoute`, is it ok?
+1. I name the API as `MapODataRoute`, nor `MapODataServiceRoute`, is it ok?

 2. $batch request is weird in current implementation.
 I'd love to refactor it, but not in this Nightly.

-3. There are some working around in this Nightly.
-I'd invite you to review and contribute for my PR.
+3. There are some working arounds in this Nightly.
+I'd invite you to review and contribute for my PR if you are interested in.

-4.
+4. Welcome any feedbacks.
+You can leave comments in the PR, or send me email at saxu@microsoft.com